 Polytechnic Institute.
 Letters to Wilson from students, colleagues, and

 WILSON, NELSON R. (b.
 1856).
 AUCTION NOTICE, 1932.
 0.1 cu. ft.
 Resident of Bedford County, Virginia.
 Broadside announcing auction of home and farm property resulting from defaulted loan.
 Names Henry M. Sackett and Douglas A. Robertson as trustees and Walker, Mosby & Calvert as auctioneers.
 Reverse side contains agreement of sale to W. H. Slaughter.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-016.

 WILSON, SALLIE.
 RECIPE BOOK, n.d.
 0.1 cu. ft.
 Resident of Liberty (Bedford County), Virginia.
 Recipe book, probably from the late nineteenth century, devoted largely to desserts and breads but also containing recipes for other fare, as well as home remedies and household goods.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-002.

 WINDLE, MARION.
 RECIPE BOOK, 1918-1974.
 0.1 cu. ft.
 Collection includes a compiled recipe book with recipes dated from 1918 to 1974.
 The recipes were most likely collected by Marion Windle, whose name is found on the cover.
 Finding aid available online.
 Ms2012-069.

 1861-65.
 0.1 cu. ft.
 Copies of transcripts of various the Civil War